Sneedd/AzureCertification/AZ-900/22-Azure_compute_and_networking_services.md

 * Public endpoints: Public IP which can be accessed from anywhere
 * Private endpoints: Can be accessed only within the virtual network

+* All resources have by default internet access

 ### Isolation and segmentation